This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Necklace of Amulets, 1980-1801 B.C.
 Carnelian, feldspar, and amethyst, Source - Wikimedia Commons

-In ancient Egypt, jewelry played a significant role in funerary practices.
+In ancient Egypt, jewelry played a significant role in funerary practices and burial rituals.
 The Egyptians believed in an afterlife, where the deceased would need their earthly possessions.
 This jewelry, often found in tombs, included amulets and charms inscribed with protective symbols to ensure safe passage to the afterlife.

 The Romans also had their mourning customs, which included the use of jewelry.
 Women would wear dark clothes and mourning rings, often inscribed with the name of the deceased and phrases like "Ave atque vale" (Hail and farewell).